Revised by Kathryn M. Schifferdecker (11/24)

 HOW DO I READ IT?

-Take especially into account the type of literature contained in the book.
+The reader should especially take into account the type of literature contained in the book.
+Genesis is not a science textbook but a theological story about God and God’s relationship with creation and humanity.
 Recall that this literature centers on God’s promises.
 Note the ways in which the stories depict Israel’s ancestors as dysfunctional families and, at the same time, how God is able to work in and through them on behalf of the divine purposes.